srijithsrk/zomatoclone/README.md

 # Food Order App

 This repository is made using Reactjs(frontend) and Node-Express(backend).
-This webapp is basically a kind of clone for Zomato
+This webapp is basically a clone for Zomato,which is a food order app.

 # base